OfficeDev/OneDriveExplorer/README.md

   6. After clicking OK in the Services Manager window, JavaScript client libraries for Office 365 will be added to your project.
   8. Build the solution.

+<a name="build"></a>
 ## Build ##

 Select Windows-AnyCPU as your build target and press F5 to build and debug.
 Run the application and sign in with your organizational account to Office 365.